-501 Commons and Washington Nonprofits teamed up to provide guidance and resources on “Returning to the Workplace.”
-These resources were created in 2021 and are updated periodically to help you determine and implement your organization's workplace safety policies & practices.
+501 Commons and the Nonprofit Association of Washington teamed up to provide guidance and resources on “Returning to the Workplace.”
+These resources are updated periodically to help you determine and implement your organization's workplace safety policies & practices.
 Please check back regularly for updates.

 Your Legal Obligation to Provide a Safe Workplace